I was the kid at school selling you candy from my backpack.

 I learned just how powerful the brain is and where it can take you (I now have great respect for anxiety/depression and am grateful to be able to empathize with others).

-I learn more from failing than getting things right.
+I learn more from failing than from getting things correct.

-When I fail, it allows me to do it twice as fast the next time.
+And when I fail, it allows me to find success twice as fast the next time.